Our Pantry - Recipes Using Reduced Chicken Stock

 Fresh or frozen peas and oniony chives combine beatifully in this creamy sauce.
 It's the perfect complement to salmon, sea scallops, or chicken--or try it tossed with pasta, some sautéed mushrooms, and crumbled bacon.

 This fresh, bright green soup is delicious chilled or warm.
 Serve it with a swirl of sour cream and garnish it with a mint leaf.
-For a vegetarian version, use our Veggie-Stock Gold.

 Sweet pears are balanced by tangy goat cheese and savory pancetta in this creamy risotto.
 It makes the perfect side for roasted meats or poultry, as well as a satisfying yet light main dish.